nditech/NDIplatforms/docs/structure.md

 -----

 Stubs are makefiles that usually do not contain any projects to download directly.
 Instead, they include a version of core, and various other makefiles to build up a full platform.
+Stub makefiles are suffixes with `.build.yml`.

 In the example below, we see that the contents are pretty basic.
 There is documentation throughout, as well as the basic Drush make "api" and "core"